Emirhan Aydoğan

-Emirhan Aydoğan (born 26 June 1997) is a Turkish footballer who plays as a midfielder for Sarıyer.
+Emirhan Aydoğan (born 26 June 1997) is a Turkish footballer who plays as a midfielder for TFF 2.
+Lig club Batman Petrolspor.

 Club career

 He made his professional debut in the Süper Lig for Bursaspor on 7 May 2016 in a game against Osmanlıspor.

 International

 He participated in the 2014 UEFA European Under-17 Championship with the Turkey national under-17 football team.